KTH-dESA/OnSSET-2017/README.md

 Further, a document called "How to Run Instructions" is available.

+### Branches

+This repository contains two branches, **master** and **Updated version 2018**.
+* The master branch contains the 2017 version of the OnSSET code
+* The Updated version 2018 branch has a slightly modified version of the code from June 2018.
+The functionality of the updated code is the same as in the master branch (they give the same results within ~1%), but with faster running times and a modified method of selecting input files.

 ### How-to-use Instructions

 To be able to run the code you need to have Python 3 installed, along with a number of packages.
 The easiest way to get the packages needed may be to download Anaconda.
 Follow the below steps to use the tool: